After A Rocky Start in Iowa, Joe Biden Shakes Up His Campaign

 Instead, these aides argued, it was a move to put one person in charge of strategic decisions and help reduce the internal debates that have been hobbling the organization.
 Indecision has plagued Biden’s campaign since its start in April; even its launching theme and date were fluid for months.
 Now, supporters of the move argue, there is one person — Dunn — in control who will take plans to Biden, rather than what has long been a committee of equals around Biden’s kitchen table.

 Ownership of the Biden campaign has always been a collective task.
 Over the years, Biden has amassed a menagerie of trusted counselors.
 “No one ever checks out of Hotel Biden” is something of a joke in his orbit.
 In Biden’s telling, his children and grandchildren, his wife and siblings were instrumental in convincing him to run for the White House for a third time.
 Although she has no formal role in the campaign, Joe Biden’s sister Valerie was on the road with him in Iowa and regularly weighs in on decisions.
 Many alumni of his Senate and Vice Presidential offices were also offering their input.
-And longtime pals like Mike Donnilon and Ted Kaufmann often find Biden asking for gut checks.
+And longtime pals like Mike Donilon and Ted Kaufmann often find Biden asking for gut checks.

 That conflicted advice amounted to chaos coming at the candidate, and, some have posited, contributed to a campaign whose biggest pitch to voters is that Biden can win by winning.